Date of publication: 29 August 2016

 Leonid Gilevich, Lawyer

 Source: Jurist & Zakon

 In case of opening bankruptcy proceedings of a company, as well as shortly before such proceedings a matter of utmost importance, namely dismissal of personnel, may arise.
 Dismissal may happen at any stage of the bankruptcy.
-Article 47 of the Law of Ukraine “On Restoring Debtor Solvency or Declaring a Debtor Bankrupt” (hereinafter – “the Law on bankruptcy”) states that dismissal of the debtor’s employees may be initiated after opening of bankruptcy proceedings and appointment of a rehabilitation receiver by an economic court.
+Article 47 of the Law of Ukraine “On Restoring Debtor’s Solvency or Declaring a Debtor Bankrupt” (hereinafter – “the Law on bankruptcy”) states that dismissal of the debtor’s employees may be initiated after opening of bankruptcy proceedings and appointment of an insolvency receiver by a commercial court.

 Pursuant to Article 41 of the Law of Ukraine “On bankruptcy” from the date of acknowledgment of the debtor as the bankrupt and opening of the liquidation procedure the liquidator informs the bankrupt’s employees about the dismissal and performs such dismissal according to the norms of Ukrainian laws.